-- Central - the business and nightlife center of Hong Kong complete with history from British colonial era
+- Best Place in Hong Kong for Nightlife: Central - the business and nightlife center of Hong Kong complete with history from British colonial era

-- Causeway Bay - modern shopping and restaurants galore
+- Best Place in Hong Kong for Shopping: Causeway Bay is a modern shopping and restaurants galore

-- Tsim Sha Tsui - the southernmost point of Kowloon with a view of Victoria Harbour and nearby museums
+- Best Area to Stay in Hong Kong for First Timers: Tsim Sha Tsui - the southernmost point of Kowloon with a view of Victoria Harbour and nearby museums

-- Shatin - gateway to nature close to the Shing Mun River and amazing hikes
+- Best Place to stay in Hong Kong with family: Shatin - gateway to nature close to the Shing Mun River and amazing hikes for the family to enjoy the great outdoors.

 Hong Kong can be divided into three main sectors: Hong Kong Island, Kowloon, and New Territories.